dewenni/ESP_Buderus_KM271/README.md

 ## Setup Mode

 There is a "Setup Mode" available.
 The "Setup Mode" is activated, when you press the "reset-button" of the ESP two times within 3 Seconds.
-The "Setup Mode" will also activated if there is no wifi connection configured.
+The "Setup Mode" will also activated if there is no (initial or wrong) wifi connection configured.

 If the ESP goes into "Setup Mode", it will automatically create a own network access point with ssid
 📶 `"ESP-Buderus-KM271"`